 Does the very thought of seeing your ex at your child’s special events make you so angry you’d rather show up for an IRS audit?

-Birthdays, graduations, getting your child situated in their college dorm, weddings…regardless of how long you have been separated or divorced, each of these special events can cause you to experience wide swings of emotions that can feel overpowering.
+Birthdays, graduations, getting your child situated in their college dorm, weddings…regardless of how long you have been separated or divorced, each of these special events can cause you to experience wide swings of emotions.
+Maintaining emotional distance can help manage these overwhelming feelings.
 Feelings of anger, anxiety, frustration and resentment can eat away at you emotionally before, during and after the special event takes place.

 I remember when my oldest daughter graduated from college.
 Since my ex had parenting time with our young son that weekend, he drove with our son to the college several hours away and I drove with our other daughter.
 When my daughter and I arrived at the older daughter’s college residence, I was surprised to discover that my former brother-in-law who I had once been very close to had shown up from another state and was sitting on the front porch with my ex.
 Since he had quit speaking to me early on during the divorce, the pain and anger I felt came to the surface.